ec-europa/toolkit/README.md

 - [License](#license)
 </details></b>

-## Background
-This composer package helps developers working on Drupal websites in the NextEuropa project speed up and align their development.
-It is officially maintained by members of the Quality Assurance team for the NextEuropa project.
-They oversee general workflow and overall quality of projects.
-The standards enforced by the Quality Assurance team are a mix of internally provided standards and a collection of standards established by the leading contributors to the project.

 ## Requirements
 There are three separate ways of using the NextEuropa project.
 Either you use an environment with Docker installed, an environment without, or